Stunning coastal views and native bush make the Queen Charlotte Track a uniquely Marlborough walking and biking experience.

-The Queen Charlotte Track offers a spectacular journey through the Marlborough Sounds.
+The Queen Charlotte Track offers a spectacular journey by foot or bike through the Marlborough Sounds.
 Walk or ride through lush bush, around historic bays and along skyline ridges.
 You will be rewarded with unsurpassed views of both Queen Charlotte and Kenepuru Sounds and encounters with native birds such as the inquisitive weka.
 Take the opportunity to enjoy local hospitality at the variety of cafes and accommodation, from campsites to luxury lodges, located along the track.
-Choose to walk or bike as much or as little as you want and have your gear transported by boat between your overnight stops.
+With options to walk or bike ranging from half-day to five day experiences, take the track at your own pace and have your gear transported by boat between your overnight stops.

 Day 1, Ship Cove/Meretoto > Endeavour Inlet, 15km

-Enjoy your cruise to Ship Cove where you can spend some time exploring one of Captain Cook’s favourite places in Aotearoa.
+Your track experience begins with a scenic cruise to Ship Cove where you can spend some time exploring one of Captain Cook’s favourite places in New Zealand.
 Your efforts in conquering the hills today will be rewarded with great views of Queen Charlotte Sound.
 You will be following an old bridle path a lot of the way and may meet some of the locals who live close to the track.

 Day 2, Endeavour Inlet > Camp Bay, 12km

 You will be walking alongside the shoreline for most of today where the forest is rich in small birds.
-A side trip is possible to see the old Antimony Mining site.
+A side trip is possible to see an old Antimony mining site.
 The many small beaches you will pass make great places for a rest or your lunch.

 Day 3, Camp Bay > Torea, 23km